 After 28 years of teaching and 15 years taking space camp tours, Mr Ken Cohen has finally retired.
 His replacement and friend, is me, Mr Stewart Gangell and I will be offering my services and experiences for groups, small and large and even with individual tours.
 So, the tours can be either escorted or un-escorted depending on the school or the space enthusiasts requirements and expectations to with the possibility to organise their own space camp tour.

-My expertise and knowledge was gained while participating in Ken's Aussie Space Tours in 2007 and 2010 and additional solo trips in 2011, 2013, 2014, 2015.
+My expertise and knowledge was gained while participating in Ken's Aussie Space Tours in 2007 and 2010 and additional solo trips in 2011, 2013, 2014, 2015, 2016, 2017.
 This will surely assist in helping teachers from Victorian schools to plan and organise their own Space Camp tours.
-While it was envisaged that tours were to commence in 2016, sadly this was not possible.
-But now, if you are interested in group bookings small or large or perhaps individual and personal tour, then I would like to hear from you.
+While it was envisaged that tours were to commence in 2017, sadly this was not possible due to only few inquiries.
+Now for 2018, if you are interested in group bookings small or large or perhaps individual and personal tour, then I would like to hear from you.

 Fully escorted and unescorted adult tours will be planned for as numbers of interested parties become known and yes, most are planned around the time of a Delta, Atlas or Falcon 9 rocket launch.
 These adult trips are a fantastic experience, often with lunch with an astronaut and a simulated "shuttle launch experience".
 See the adult tour section for the dates of previous tours.
 Note: The Space shuttle last launched by NASA on July 8, 2011.